Tribute to Henri Borlant, who passed away on December 3, 2024

-Portrait of Henri Borlant posing at the sanatorium, Black Forest (Bavaria).
-Germany, 1945. © Shoah Memorial/Henri Borlant coll.
+Portrait of Henri Borlant posing in the sanatorium, Black Forest (Bavaria).
+Germany, 1945. © Shoah Memorial/coll.
+Henri Borlant

-Henri Borlant was born on June 5, 1927, in Paris.
-His parents came from Russia and were naturalized French before his birth.
+Henri Borlant was born on June 5, 1927 in Paris.
+His parents, who came from Russia, were naturalized French before he was born.
 He has eight brothers and sisters.
-The family is evacuated in 1939 in Maine-et-Loire at Saint-Lambert-du-Lattay.
+The family was evacuated in 1939 to Maine-et-Loire at Saint-Lambert-du-Lattay.

-deported with his father Aron, his brother Bernard and his sister Denise on July 20, 1942 in convoy No. 8 to Auschwitz-Birkenau.
-During transport, he throws a ticket: "Darling mom, it seems that we are going to Ukraine to do the harvests."
-The letter will reach his mother Rachel thanks to a railwayman.
+deported with his father Aron, his brother Bernard, and his sister Denise on July 20, 1942 in convoy no. 8 to Auschwitz-Birkenau.
+During the transport, he throws a ticket: "Dear Mom, I hear we are going to Ukraine to harvest."
+The letter will reach his mother Rachel thanks to a railroad worker.
 He is fifteen years old.

-Separated from his family who do not survive, Henri is assigned to the Auschwitz-I camp and will notably be assigned to a masonry commando.
+Separated from his relatives who did not survive, Henri was assigned to the Auschwitz-I camp and notably went on to be assigned to a masonry commando.

-On October 28, 1944, he was evacuated.
-After several weeks in the camp of Orianenburg-Sachsenhausen, he is led to Ohrdruf, an annex camp of Buchenwald.
-He escapes before the evacuation of the camp on the night of April 3 to 4.
+On 28 October 1944, he was evacuated.
+After several weeks in the Orianenburg-Sachsenhausen camp, he was taken to Ohrdruf, an annex camp of Buchenwald.
+He escaped before the evacuation of the camp on the night of 3 to 4 April.

-With two prisoners of war, he is hidden in an attic until the Americans arrive.
-He then brings a group of scouts to the camp of Ohrdruf.
-On his return, Henri Borlant is sick with tuberculosis.
-He nevertheless passes the baccalaureate and completes medical studies.
+With two prisoners of war, he was hidden in an attic until the arrival of the Americans.
+He then brought a group of scouts to the camp of Ohrdruf.
+On his return, Henri Borlant was sick with tuberculosis.
+He nevertheless passes the baccalaureate and succeeds in medical studies.

-In the 1990s, he began to testify and gather testimonies within the association Témoignage pour mémoire.
-He sits on the Foundation for the Memory of the Deportation and on the educational commission of the Shoah Memorial.
+In the 1990s, he began to testify and collect testimonies within the association Témoignage pour mémoire.
+He sits on the Foundation for the Memory of the Deportation and on the pedagogical commission of the Shoah Memorial.

 Charles Naparstek, Philippe Wodka, Jean Lemberger, Charly Zlotnik and Henri Borlant posing in front of a convalescent home in Lourdes (Hautes-Pyrénées).
-France, 1945. © Memorial of the Shoah/coll.
+France, 1945. © Shoah Memorial/coll.
 Henri Borlant

-Henri Borlant published with Éditions du Seuil in 2011 Thank you for surviving.
+Henri Borlant published with the Éditions du Seuil in 2011 Thank you for having survived.

 The Shoah Memorial offers its sincere condolences to his wife Hella, their daughters and all of his family.
-The Shoah Memorial pays tribute to the memory of a figure in the memory of the Shoah in France, deeply humble and committed.
+The Shoah Memorial salutes the memory of a figure in the memory of the Shoah in France, deeply humble and committed.

-Photo on the left: Meeting with Henri Borlant at the auditorium of the Shoah Memorial.
-Paris 14/04/2011.
+Photo on the left: Meeting with Henri Borlant at the auditorium of the Shoah Memorial, Paris, 04/14/2011.

 © Shoah Memorial